everettsmith928/fs-journal/journal/01/questions.md

     > Create a folder or directory

 03. What is a ***pseudo-class*** and what are some of the most common ones you think you will use?
-    > | ANSWER HERE |
+    > | They allow you to change the properties of your css with external events, :hover or :active on buttons or content seem like some you would use all the time in a reactive website! |

 04. What is ***specificity*** and how might you use it to your benefit?
-    > | Specificity is a value structure to css properties that allow specific elements or properties to override other ones in your code. |
+    > | Specificity is a value structure in css that allow specific elements or properties to decide what is most important when they are targeted multiple places in your code.
+This means you can create unique variations from content that you have already created, allowing a more robust and clean code. |

 05. What problems do you think you could run into if you over-utilized the `!important` feature?
-    > | You might have !important tags that keep your from modifying other elements later on in your design without removing the important. |
+    > | By going straight to a very high specificity you might have !important tags that keep your from modifying other elements later on in your design without removing the important.
+Which can cause a signifigant amount of backtracking to clean up the code. |

 06. What are the three components that makeup a `CSS` rule? <br> Example: